-You don’t have to have IBS to experience relief when following a low FODMAT Diet, even though Chron’s and IBS sufferers tend to do well with it.
+You don’t have to have IBS to experience relief when following a low FODMAP Diet, even though Chron’s and IBS sufferers tend to do well with it.
 If you have been supporting your gallbladder for some time and still have issues with abdominal pain, nausea, bloating, distension, and excessive gas, you may benefit from trying FODMAPs for a while.

 Living with inflammatory bowel diseases like Chron’s disease and ulcerative colitis or other digestive disorders like irritable bowel syndrome (IBS) and Celiac disease is not an easy feat.
 It is painful, inconvenient, uncomfortable, even embarrassing for some.
 That is why a wide range of therapies have been suggested to help in symptom management – medications, bulking agents and laxatives, lifestyle changes, and diet.
 When you look up IBS Diet or Chron’s Diet, you will see lots of dos and don’ts and a long list of foods to avoid.
 One of the many diet options gaining popularity and expert support is the low FODMAP Diet.

-What is FODMAP and what does it stand for?
+What is FODMAP, and what does it stand for?

-The researchers who put together this diet believed that the forms of carbohydrates belonging to the FODMAP group may worsen digestive symptoms and increase digestive permeability or leaky gut.
+The researchers who put together this diet believed that the forms of carbohydrates belonging to the FODMAP group might worsen digestive symptoms and increase digestive permeability or leaky gut.
 Following a low FODMAP Diet is believed to help in the management of abdominal pain, bloating, gas, and altered bowel habit.

 FODMAP Foods Explained

 Monosaccharides are the simplest form of sugar and the simplest units of carbohydrates.
 Fructose is the most common FODMAP belonging to this group.
-Since fructose is said to be associated with obesity, type 2 diabetes, hypertension, and insulin resistance, many manufacturers have tried to substitute fructose with other sweeteners.
+Since fructose is associated with obesity, type 2 diabetes, hypertension, and insulin resistance, many manufacturers have tried to substitute fructose with other sweeteners.
 Unfortunately, these alternatives also fall under another FODMAP category.

 Common Misconceptions about Low FODMAP Diet

-It is Low FODMAP, not “No FODMAP”.
+It is Low FODMAP, not “No FODMAP.”

 The goal of this diet guide is to keep the intake of high FODMAP foods at a minimum.
-If you have a GI or gallbladder condition and you are worried about having attacks, please consult your doctor.
+If you have a GI or gallbladder condition and are worried about having attacks, please consult your doctor.
 You may have to follow a stricter diet and regimen.

-Low FODMAP diet is not meant to be a long-term food guide.
+A Low FODMAP diet is not meant to be a long-term food guide.

-By self-diagnosing and prohibiting yourself from taking certain healthy and organic foods just because they are high FODMAP, you are running the risk of nutrient deficiency.
+By self-diagnosing and prohibiting yourself from taking certain healthy and organic foods because they are high FODMAP, you are running the risk of nutrient deficiency.
 That is why the low FODMAP diet is not meant to be followed for a very long time.
-Rather, it serves as an elimination diet guide for those with digestive conditions.
+Instead, it serves as an elimination diet guide for those with digestive conditions.
 Moreover, some of the high FODMAP foods can be considered superfoods and well-tolerated by others.

 It is not necessarily gluten-free and dairy-free.